Vipinkthomas/PYNQ-Stegnography/Project proposal.md

 ## Implementation Strategy

+First of all, After passing the image to the FPGA , the FPGA will change some pixel values at some positions(will be specified by the user or randomly).
+The values of the chosen pixels (Least significant bit ) will be changed by some kind of mathematical operation.

 once decided on the pixel positions for embedding information we can use the following bit manipulation technique:

 ![images_bg1](https://miro.medium.com/max/2006/0*JTnkzopCLv2cRLuY.jpg)